A Distributed Optimization Framework to Regulate the Electricity Consumption of a Residential Neighborhood with Renewables: Experiments

 \subsection{The Load Shaping Capacity}

-In this section, we show the benefit of utilizing the proposed formulation to shape the overall load consumption of the community.
-When no optimization algorithm is employed, the desirable load consumption of home $i$ at time $t$ is equal to $\sum_{j=1}^M\overline{p_{ij}}(t)$, and the desirable load consumption of the whole community is equal to $\sum_{i=1}^N\sum_{j=1}^M\overline{p_{ij}}(t).$ On the other hand, $\sum_{i=1}^N\sum_{j=1}^M p_{ij}^*(t)$ denotes the optimal load consumption of the community at time $t$ after optimizing the proposed formulation.
-Figure \ref{fig_power} shows how the overall desirable load consumption of the community changes after solving the proposed optimization problem.
+In this section, we show the benefit of utilizing the proposed formulation to shape the overall load consumption of the community, and analyze the performance of the algorithm under different scenarios by varying the amount of total power generated by renewables.
+When no optimization algorithm is employed, each home simply follows its desirable load schedule.
+Therefore, the total load consumption of home $i$ at time $t$ is equal to $\sum_{j=1}^M\overline{p_{ij}}(t) + p_{i,\text{U}}(t)$, and the desirable load consumption of the whole community is equal to $\sum_{i=1}^N\sum_{j=1}^M\overline{p_{ij}}(t) + \sum_{i=1}^Np_{i,\text{U}}(t)$ when there is no optimization.
+On the other hand, $\sum_{i=1}^N\sum_{j=1}^M p_{ij}^*(t) + \sum_{i=1}^Np_{i,\text{U}}(t)$ denotes the optimal load consumption of the community at time $t$ after optimizing the proposed formulation.
+Figure \ref{fig:load_demand} shows the change in the load consumption of the community after solving the proposed optimization problem for two different PV generation scenarios.